moimikey/awesome-devtools/README.md

 - [dot-to-ascii](https://dot-to-ascii.ggerganov.com) - Graphviz to ASCII converter using Graph::Easy.
 - [Excalidraw](https://excalidraw.com) - Virtual whiteboard.
 - [JSON-to-Chart](https://jsontochart.com) - Create beautiful charts from JSON data in your browser.
+- [JSONCrack](https://jsoncrack.com/editor) - Visualize CSV/JSON/TOML/XML/YAML instantly into graphs.
+- [Markmap](https://markmap.js.org/repl) - Visualize markdown as a feature-rich mindmaps.
 - [nomnoml](https://nomnoml.com) - A tool for drawing UML diagrams based on a simple syntax.
 - [Sequence Diagram](https://sequencediagram.org) - An online tool / software for creating UML sequence diagrams.

 ### Diffing

-- [JSONDiffPatch](https://benjamine.github.io/jsondiffpatch/demo/index.html) - Run a visual or non-visual diff on two JSON blobs.
+- [JSONDiffPatch](https://benjamine.github.io/jsondiffpatch) - Run a visual or non-visual diff on two JSON blobs.

 ### Document &amp; Editors

 - [README.so](https://readme.so/editor) - A simple editor to quickly add and customize all the sections you need for your project's readme.

-### File Sharing

-- [file.io](https://www.file.io/) - Ephemeral file sharing.
-Convenient, anonymous and secure.
-- [instant.io](https://instant.io/) - Instant file transfer/sharing over WebTorrent

 ### Generators

 - [JSONGenerator](https://www.jsongenerator.io) - Create random JSON data
 - [NGINXConfig](https://www.digitalocean.com/community/tools/nginx) - The easiest way to configure a performant, secure, and stable NGINX server.
-- [Pure CSS Apple](http://purecssapple.com/) - Pure CSS Apple devices with scrollable media
 - [Readme](https://nxt-readme.vercel.app) - All in one tool to quickly generate a readme for your project or github profile.

 ### Image